ysmood/nofs/readme.md

   - **<u>param</u>**: `opts` { _Object_ }

-    It extend the options of `readdirs`,
+    It extend the options of `readDirs`,
     with some extra options:
     ```coffee
     {